thiagocrux/waiterapp-api/README.md

 API of the WaiterApp, an app made to help waiters to manage orders.

+For more details on other project components, check out the [web client](https://github.com/thiagocrux/waiterapp-web) and [mobile client](https://github.com/thiagocrux/waiterapp-mobile) repositories.

 ## Technologies

 These are some of the tecnologies used in this project: